PSK Trammune (Trametes Versicolor / Coriolus versicolor)

 Always read the label & use only as directed.

-If symptoms persist, see your practitioner.
+If symptoms persist, see your health professional.